 "Oh, yes!
 We're having twins!"
 Rada said proudly.
 She left the room, drawing the curtain that was acting as a door.

-Tossing the dress back on the bed, she left the room and went out into the front part of the house, which was a large room, a sitting/dining area at one end and a kitchen at the other.
-Glancing around, she saw Rada standing by the kitchen table, leaning heavily on it with one hand and holding her other hand against her belly, in apparent distress.
+Tossing the dress back on the bed, she left the room and went out into the front part of the house, which was a large room, a sitting/dining area.
+Glancing around, she saw Rada leaning against the wall with one hand and holding her other hand against her belly, in apparent distress.
 Olivier hurried over to her.

 "What's the matter?" she asked quickly.
 "Are you all right?
 What's wrong?"